-- Operate it properly and clean the flue or chimney regularly to minimise the amount of smoke produced.
+- Operate it correctly and clean the flue or chimney regularly to minimise the amount of smoke produced.

-- Be aware of signs like drowsiness, as this can indicate that levels of carbon monoxide are high.
+- Be aware of signs like drowsiness, an indication that carbon monoxide levels are high.

-Find out more about this topic at Better Health Channel
+To find out more about woodfire smoke and breathing problems visit Better Health Channel

 References used for this topic page